 I grew up in Morristown, NJ as the last of four children.
 I now live in New York City with my beautiful fiancé and two crazy cats, Georgie and Jax.
-What most people don’t know about me is that I struggled with addiction and alcoholism for almost a decade before hitting rock bottom in 2011.
-I received what my brother calls the “Smack of God.”
-I fortunately and miraculously recovered.
+What most people don’t know about me is that I struggled with addiction and alcoholism for almost a decade before hitting rock bottom in 2011 when I received what my brother called the “Smack of God.”
+I fortunately recovered.

-Shortly thereafter, my childhood dreams resurfaced.
-One of my dreams was to become an attorney.
+Shortly thereafter, my childhood dreams resurfaced, one of which was to become an attorney.
 So I left court in 2012 as a defendant and signed up for the Law School Admission Test.
 I performed fairly well on the test and applied that same year to Rutgers Law School.
-I was heartbroken when they rejected my application, but I applied again the following year…and got in.
+I was heartbroken when they rejected my application, but I applied again the following year, and got in.

-I got laser focused, motivated, and determined to be the hardest working student.
+I got laser focused, motivated, and determined.
 By the Grace of God I graduated law school first in my class.
 I went on to practice corporate law at one of the best firms in the world.
-My experience practicing was challenging and rewarding, and helped me develop an invaluable skillset, yet I was searching for something different.
+My experience practicing was challenging and rewarding, and helped me develop an invaluable skill-set, yet I was searching for something different.